aleksandar023/TR1Remastered-CavesLevel-QA-Checklist/README.md

 # TR1Remastered – QA Checklist & Bug Reports

+### 📝 Summary
+This repository presents a fan-made QA project for Tomb Raider I Remastered.
+It includes:

+* A structured, scalable QA checklist covering core gameplay mechanics, level content, and edge cases.

+* A collection of documented bugs, each following a consistent, professional reporting format with visual references.

+The goal is to demonstrate clear QA thinking, actionable reporting, and reusable test design — relevant for both game testers and developers.

 ### 🧠 Why Tomb Raider 1?
 Due to its recognizable mechanics and clean structure, TR1 serves as a perfect foundation for building clear, consistent, and scalable checklist.